britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 between edges (changes from 1 to 0 or 0 to 1) in the spin bit signal in a single direction to measure one sample of end-to-end RTT.

+Further an observer should also remember the largest observed packet number and reject edges that do not have a packet number that is larger than the last largest observed packet number.
+This will detect spurious edges that can be caused by reordering across a spin bit flip in the stream and would therefore lead to too low RTT estimates, if not ignored.

+Further, the packet number can be used to filter out invalid samples that indicate a too large RTT estimates due to loss of the actual edge in a burst of lost packets.
+If the spin bit edge occurs after a long packet number gap, it should be rejected.

 Note that this measurement, as with passive RTT measurement for TCP, includes any transport protocol delay (e.g., delayed